CommonWealthRobotics/CommonWealthRobotics.github.io/content/Bowler-Studio-Features/index.md

 ordering: 2
 ---

-This tutorial explores some of the features of bowler studio.
+This tutorial explores some of the features of BowlerStudio.